-Deducting car expenses is another answer to “How can I reduce my income taxes?”
+Deducting car expenses is another answer to “How can I decrease my Canadian taxes?”

 If you are required to use your personal car to carry out your employment duties, you can deduct expenses related to your car or vehicle.
 However, you must have a completed form T2200, Declaration of Conditions of Employment, and be required by your employment contract to use your personal automobile.